 Is provided by highly trained and skilled members of our driver document verification team and the Vehicle and Operator Services Agency (VOSA).

 Is delivered by the completion of a self declaration document and provides a history trail of service intervals and mileage.
 Optional is the inclusion of vehicle excise duty (VED) and driver health question.

-For owner drivers also known as Grey Fleet, Licence Bureau can check drivers licence status online so reducing risk, cost and hassle when managing your drivers please contact us today.
+For owner drivers also known as Grey Fleet (Owner drivers), Licence Bureau can check drivers licence status online so reducing risk, cost and hassle when managing your drivers please contact us today.

 ‘Grey Fleet’ is a term used to describe the business miles travelled by an employee in their own vehicle.
 This ‘fleet’ of employee‐owned cars is deemed ‘grey’ as the vehicles in use are in somewhat of a grey area of responsibility for the employer; these responsibilities are often overlooked and misunderstood.
 In the UK, employees travel more than 12 billion miles in grey fleet vehicles each year at a cost of around £5.5 billion.